embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 However, we did introduce some small breaking changes.
 We removed:
 - `account`: This is completely replaced by the new `accounts` property (notice the `s` at the end of `accounts`).
 It gives the developer more flexibility.
 To have exactly the same behavior as before, just use the `nodeAccounts` account type as [described in the docs](https://embark.status.im/docs/blockchain_accounts_configuration.md#parameter-descriptions)
-- `simulatorMnemonic`: Removed because it was mostly useless.
-Ganache CLI has a default mnemonic.
-Also, you get the same behavior as before with the `mnemonic` account type
+- `simulatorMnemonic`: Removed in favor of Ganache's default mnemonic.
+If this functionality is still needed, please specify the desired mnemonic in the [blockchain config's `mnemonic` account type](https://embark.status.im/docs/blockchain_accounts_configuration.md#parameter-descriptions).

 ## Conclusion